kritgrover/conuhacks/README.md

 </br>

 ## Goal
-Hackers have many tools in their toolbelts that can help crack your passwords and expose your valuable data; ie. credit card information and/or private conversations.
+Hackers have many tools in their tool belts that can help crack your passwords and expose your valuable data; ie. credit card information and/or private conversations.
 So it is essential for individuals on the internet to choose a password that is strong and can protect against popular, malicious password attacks.
 However, a good password can't help you against phishing attacks, and that is why anyone from an experienced software engineer to a grandmother who only checks her email should have a good understanding of the best practices for password creation and how to keep that password out of the hands of a hacker.

 </br>